Tad Stahnke

 Museum Representative for Europe

-Based in Berlin, Klaus develops new partnerships on educational initiatives of the Museum and its traveling exhibitions in Europe and collects Holocaust-related materials.
-He has worked for the Museum since 1992, including as a consultant on the Nazi persecution of homosexuals—a theme that he continued to work on independently as a filmmaker with the documentary Paragraph 175 on gay survivors and But I was a Girl on Dutch resistance fighter Frieda Belinfante.
+Based in Berlin, Klaus develops educational partnerships for the Museum and its traveling exhibitions in Europe, and collects Holocaust-related materials.
+He has worked for the Museum since 1992, including as a consultant on the Nazi persecution of homosexuals—a theme that he explored independently as a filmmaker in documentaries like Paragraph 175 on gay survivors, But I was a Girl on Dutch resistance fighter Frieda Belinfante, and Eldorado: Everything the Nazis Hate.
 He co-curated the Museum’s exhibition Anne Frank The Writer: An unfinished Story and developed the online exhibition Do You Remember When.
-Klaus serves on the United States delegation to the International Holocaust Remembrance Alliance (IHRA) where he chaired IHRA’s Committee on Holocaust, Genocide and Crimes against Humanity in 2018.
+Klaus served on the United States delegation to the International Holocaust Remembrance Alliance (IHRA) from 2009 to 2025 and chaired its Committee on Holocaust, Genocide and Crimes against Humanity in 2018.
 Previously he taught film and cultural history at the University of Amsterdam.
 Klaus holds a PhD in Sociology and a Master’s degree in German Literature and Philosophy.

 Latisha Virden